colames/Bio709_GQProject/Bio709_GQProject/Bio709_project_final.md

 When I chnaged the number of genome shuffles to 1,000, I got the following distribution with a mean around 20 GQs (Figure 2).
 This is much lower than the actual number of GQs found in UTRs (98), indicating that there is some enrichemtn of GQs in UTRs.

 ![Figure 2](https://cloud.githubusercontent.com/assets/26418440/25546064/6375095c-2c2f-11e7-8af6-10cdad923315.png)

+**Figure 2:** Distribution of the number of GQs found in regions that were defined as UTRs in the actual *S. venezuelae* genome, n = 1,000.